-The City of Naperville is proud to have planted a "Pollination Station" in a plot of land above the east entrance to the lower level of the Municipal Center.
+The City of Naperville is proud to have planted a pollination station in a plot of land above the east entrance to the lower level of the Municipal Center.
 This garden features a variety of native plant species that can offer a habitat for butterflies and other pollinators.
-For more information on the garden, click here.
+This demonstration garden is a way to educate our community on the benefits of alternate landscaping options and inspire them to learn more about this type of gardening.